harryho/vue-crm/README.md

 * To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API).
 * CRUD functions for Customer, Order and Product

+### Live Demo

+[Demo App](https://vue-app-demo.harryho.org):  The demo is just a proof of concept.
+It doesn't have back-end API and all features of master branch.

 #### Screenshots ( The actual UI will be slightly different because I am lazy to keep up to date :p )